ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-2-1.md

-Chapter 2: Overview of Cross-Cultural Conflict Management: Different Perspectives and Approaches to Cross-Cultural Conflict Management
+Different Perspectives and Approaches to Cross-Cultural Conflict Management
 ======================================================================================================================================

 Managing conflicts across cultures requires a deep understanding of cultural differences and effective conflict resolution strategies that take into account the unique perspectives and approaches of different cultures.
 In this chapter, we will explore the different perspectives and approaches to cross-cultural conflict management.